Giggle-Games/.github/profile/README.md

 ## Giggle Games
 > **What is Giggle Games?**

 Hello!
+We are Giggle Games!
+Our History started in the winter of 2022.

 Our team aims to create amazing games using **the latest technologies** and **creative ideas**.
 We are not afraid of new challenges and have the ability to respond to the ever-changing gaming industry.
 Our games provide **pleasure** and **satisfaction** to our customers, and through this, *we are becoming a leader in the game industry*. **Let's make even better games together!**

 > **Why Giggle?**